Relaxation, rejuvenation and serenity can be alien words in fast-paced Sydney.

 A calm and peaceful moment is wearing headphones to drown out beeping cars.
 Pampering entails a $20 lunch on a weekday.
 Rest is riding a bus without crying babies.

-As well as crowds and queues, Sydney is home to some ultra-relaxing day spa and massage centers.
-Just off main roads, and in inner city neighborhoods, these five places are inspired by nature, the Middle East and Asia:
+As well as crowds and queues, Sydney is home to some ultra-relaxing day spa and massage centers you may enjoy when you travel here.
+Just off main roads, and in inner-city neighborhoods, these five places are inspired by nature, the Middle East and Asia:

 1. Nature’s Energy